Fabrication

 Fabricator(:person)

-The value of :from can be either a class name or the name of another fabricator.
+The value of :from can be either a class name string or symbol, or the name of another fabricator.

 Attributes

-The block for the Fabricator does not take a block variable.
-You can simply list the attributes to be generated and they will be created in order of declaration.
+The Fabricator block does not require a block variable, but one can be supplied.
+You can list the attributes to be generated and they will be created in order of declaration.

 Fabricator(:person) do